koelslaw/documentation/topics/rocknsm2-5-0_Pending/CENTOS/sensordeploy.md

 sudo systemctl enable filebeat
 ```
 ​
 - Check the Suricata `threads` per interface.
-This is so Suricata doesn't compete with bro for cpu threads in `etc/suricata/rock-overrides.yml`
+This is so Suricata doesn't compete with bro for CPU threads in `etc/suricata/rock-overrides.yml`
 ```
 %YAML 1.1
 ​